What's The Inspiration?

 “Start with Mrs. Davies, she’ll be here in less than an hour, and today is her first consultation.”

-“Hi Steven.”
+“Hi, Steven.”
 I smiled at him.
 “What are you doing up here?”

-“I came across some inconsistencies for this department.
-And, um, I wanted to bring it to your attention.”
+“I came across some inconsistencies for this department.”
+He said in a hushed tone.
+“I wanted to bring it to your attention.”

 “You could have emailed me the report.”